 Make a Slow Transition Off Keto

 First and foremost, when transitioning to a post-keto lifestyle, think slow and steady.
 Any major diet change can impact your digestive system and weight, so you want to be sure not to swiftly go from keto to a standard American diet, which is extremely high in carbohydrates and low in nutrients.
 If you go full force into carbage, side effects may include regaining the weight quickly (including nearly instant water weight) and struggling with digestive distress from the carb overload.
+You don’t want to go into a diet that will make you feel worse than when you were starting keto, do you?

-Your best bet is to slowly reintroduce carbs into the diet by continuing to mind your macronutrients and modestly upping your grams of carbs.
+Your best bet is to slowly reintroduce carbs into the diet for the first week and beyond by continuing to mind your macronutrients and modestly upping your grams of carbs.
 Start by adding in starchy vegetables or fruit, one serving per day, and slowly work your way up to more veggies (perhaps a nice bit of sweet potato), maintaining a healthy diet and considering calorie restrictions to keep yourself in check.
 See how adding one serving back into your diet feels for a couple of days, and then slowly increase, if desired, continuing with your usual fat intake and lean proteins, if you like.

 Remember, even off keto, there’s no need for copious amounts of processed carbs or any carbs at all; most of them don’t provide great health benefits.
 Keep in mind: low and slow.